zeitchef/simple-system/README.md

 ## Regarding tests

-The project uses [Vitest](https://vitest.dev/) and [Vitest Coverage](https://vitest.dev/coverage) to run tests.
+The project uses [Vitest](https://vitest.dev/).
 I did not however choose to spend a lot of time here, being involved in multiple interview processes at the moment.
 I have tried to deliver a minimal example.